solana-developers/workshops/CONTRIBUTING.md

 # Contributing

+**🔑 🔑  The [Solana Beginner Crash Course](./workshops/beginner-crash-course) workshop was just recently completed.
+Let this serve as a template for all future workshops, including associated documentation and recordings.**

+---

 These workshops serve as great real estate for plucking reference examples on how to do specific things on Solana for [Solana Cookbook](https://solanacookbook.com/).

 To read how you can pluck reference examples from these workshops, see the [Plucking Reference Examples](#plucking-reference-examples) section below.